Paul Budde

 As indicated above the pope also claimed secular powers and wanted them to extend them to the Frankish realm as well.
 However, both Pepin III and Charlemagne ignored this and saw themselves as the secular powers and Charlemagne even considered to challenge the emperor of the East Roman Empire, but this never eventuated.

-This power struggle between church and state was at least for the time being won by Charles the Great who was able to establish his independency from the pope but at the same time as a devout Christian placed the spiritual powers of the pope above the secular ones.
+This power struggle between church and state was at least for the time being won by Charles the Great who was able to establish his independence from the pope but at the same time as a devout Christian placed the spiritual powers of the pope above the secular ones.
 Nevertheless he would not accept direct papal interference in his realm but everything he did was also in the name of God.
 So in other words if somebody would attack the church he would see that as an attack on his empire, if somebody trespassed the catholic rules it was at the same time an offence under secular law.

 The strong spiritual powers also provided certain safeguards regarding governance, these kings were obliged under the catholic faith to protect the poor, women and children, they had to be just and were to uphold morality as was laid down in catholic rules and regulations such as the Ten Commandments.
-Canon Law continued to be further developed for religious interpretation and finetuning of the laws.
+Canon Law continued to be further developed for religious interpretation and fine-tuning of the laws.

 As mentioned above, their strong believe in the scriptures, especially in relation to their eternal life, led many of the rulers to donate large sums of money to monasteries and the clergy; often with the aim to secure ongoing prayers for their souls.
 Monasteries, chapels, churches as well as their staffing were paid for in this way.
 The clergy were given property which allowed them to long term income and stability.
 Monasteries and chapels were built on the lands of the nobility and these landlords were keen to be buried here.
 These became the first churches, known as ‘proprietary’ churches (Adelskirches – churches of the nobles).
 The concept of parish churches followed later.
 It was not until the 9th century before a more cohesive network of parish churches was established.

-These religious organisations in turn became important advisors, diplomats and bureaucrats and the monasteries also allowed for the spread of knowledge, they were paid to also look after the poor and the sick and as such played a critical role in the political, social and economic development of Europe throughout the Middle Ages and well into the modern era.
+These religious organisations in turn became important advisers, diplomats and bureaucrats and the monasteries also allowed for the spread of knowledge, they were paid to also look after the poor and the sick and as such played a critical role in the political, social and economic development of Europe throughout the Middle Ages and well into the modern era.

 The Carolingians were greatly influenced by the Catholic religion and was stirred by missionaries such as Willibrord and Boniface.
 He combined the age old Germanic tradition as the warrior chief in charge of the annual campaigns to grab land and booty for himself and his allies, with the divine commission he felt he had to convert the pagans.
 Charlemagne was still very much a barbarian, however he also appreciated the sophisticated organisation, culture and learning that were brought to him and his regions by the men of the faith.
 This mixing pot of activities had a profound impact on the shape and future of Europe.